Johann Christoph Glaubitz: Vilnius

-One of Glaubitz's notable buildings was the former Carmelite church of Glubokas (Hlybokaye), which he reconstructed in 1735; it is now the Orthodox Church of the Birth of Theotokos.
-In 1746—1750 he restored Mscislaŭ Church of the Assumption of the Blessed Virgin Mary.
-Other towns with Glaubitz's architecture include Mogiliavas (Mogilev), Lyda (Lida), and the Saint Sophia Cathedral in Polotsk, all three in what is now Belarus and Daugavpils in Latvia.
+Among them is Carmelite church of Glubokas (Hlybokaye), which he reconstructed in 1735; it is now the Orthodox Church of the Birth of Theotokos.
+In 1746—1750, also Mscislaŭ Church of the Assumption of the Blessed Virgin Mary.
+Other towns with possible Glaubitz's architecture include Mogiliavas (Mogilev), Lyda (Lida), and the Saint Sophia Cathedral in Polotsk, all three in what is now Belarus and Daugavpils in Latvia.
 The Basilian Church and Monastery in Berezwecz, now part of Hlybokaye, was built in 1776 and demolished in the 1960s and 1970s.
 Its replica was constructed in Białystok in the 1990s.